bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 01:36:14

 Yeah, well, there's that, but there's him and then there's others too.
-Like he may have, I don't know what his point, if I'm being, if I'm steelmanning his argument.
+As he may have, I don't know what his point is, if I'm being, if I'm steel manning his argument.

 NVK: 01:36:24

-Okay.
-So, so Steve is a good friend and I understand where he's coming from.
+So Steve is a good friend and I understand where he's coming from.
 And I don't like it.
 I don't like Bitcoin lewdism.
 It feels like lewdism, right?
-Like it's like we were having this conversation, I think like an episode ago that I had the two of you there.
+It's like we were having this conversation, I think like an episode ago that I had the two of you there.
-I think it might have been the OpVault episode where we're talking about gardening versus like, you know, like software does not exist without updates.
+I think it might have been the OpVault episode where we're talking about gardening versus like, you know, software does not exist without updates.
 And I differ in this mindset where it's like, I believe that all the devs should be hired by actual industry.
-So it's very clear on their motives as opposed to like charities and things like the Brink is doing, like, which is great, but it's harder to see what the intent is, right?
+So it's very clear on their motives as opposed to charities and things like the Brink is doing, like, which is great, but it's harder to see what the intent is, right?

 James O'Beirne: 01:37:08

-Yeah.
-So his concern is that if you employ people full time to work on Bitcoin, their constituency to develop their own interests, they can be, you know, subtly manipulated by the people who are paying them to work on Bitcoin and, and therefore we shouldn't have anybody paid to work on Bitcoin.
+So his concern is that if you employ people full time to work on Bitcoin, their constituency to develop their own interests, they can be, you know, subtly manipulated by the people who are paying them to work on Bitcoin and, therefore we shouldn't have anybody paid to work on Bitcoin.
 So there should be no Bitcoin developers, which is just fucking nuts.
 It's just insane.

 NVK: 01:37:28

-But I think that's what happens when people who are not software people,
+But I think that's what happens when people who are not software people, look at Bitcoin.

-James O'Beirne: 01:37:31

-right?

-NVK: 01:37:32

-Look at Bitcoin.
-And in all honesty, I think most of the fault here is when you have a system that is very complex, opaque and anarchic, right.
+And in all honesty, I think most of the fault here is when you have a system that is very complex, opaque, and anarchic.
-Like by nature, like it is fucking hard to understand Bitcoin.
+Like by nature, it is f*cking hard to understand Bitcoin.
-I mean, you know, I was just joking before we started, like half the people complaining about Bitcoin on Twitter, like they don't understand how Bitcoin works.
+I mean, you know, I was just joking before we started, like half the people complaining about Bitcoin on Twitter, they don't understand how Bitcoin works.

-James O'Beirne: 01:37:52

-Right.

-NVK: 01:37:52

 I mean, like, and these are people who go on spaces and talk about like Bitcoin as if they were some expert.

 James O'Beirne: 01:37:57

-I was just going to say real quick and, you know, I'm sure Shorz And Mike, maybe this resonates with you to some extent.
+I was just going to say real quick and, you know, I'm sure Sjors And Mike, maybe this resonates with you to some extent.
-But I just wanted to make clear the one thing I wanted to get across in this episode is like, assuming UTXO op vault, like I wouldn't have done these things if someone wasn't paying me full time for the last four years to sit in a chair and like look at the Bitcoin source code, they would have been completely unreasonable to do like in a part time capacity.
+But I just wanted to make clear the one thing I wanted to get across in this episode is like, ASSUMEUTXO, OPVAULT, like I wouldn't have done these things if someone wasn't paying me full time for the last four years to sit in a chair and like look at the Bitcoin source code, they would have been completely unreasonable to do like in a part-time capacity.
-And so I think that the funding is
+And so I think that the funding is really important.

 NVK: 01:38:24

-really important.
 And it's self-flagellation to create Bitcoin proposals and like get them out.
-It's

 James O'Beirne: 01:38:28

-not fun.
+It's not fun.

 NVK: 01:38:29

 No, no.
 I mean, it's very like, it's not like the goodness of your heart that you do that.
-Like, it's like, it's really is like, well, I mean, it is kind of the goodness of your heart too, but like, it's, it's, it's like, it takes a lot.
+Like, it's like, it's really is like, well, I mean, it is kind of the goodness of your heart too, but like, it takes a lot.
 It takes a lot out of you too.

 James O'Beirne: 01:38:44